Zymbit-Docs/docs/content/bootware/zbcli/imager/index.md

 ```
 Checking for zymbit scm...
-Image type?
-   1. Full image of this live system
-   2. Overlay image from files added with zbcli manifest
-: 1
 Image Name?: myImage
 Version?
 [OPTIONAL]: 1.1
 Note:Software/Hardware keys are not interchangeable.
 Stick with one method.